AndySECP/Data-Science-to-fight-poverty/README.md

 Let start with the **problem**.
 Currently, lot of countries in the developping world have only few data available regarding economic development.
 This harm the ability to target intervention and effort to identify the needs in a particular place.
 In addition, it is hard to scale up the traditional data collection methods.

-One solution is to use passively collected data, from Mobile Phone, Stallite imagery or social media.
-In this paper, the idea is to leverages luminosity at night in satellite imagery to estimate the economic activity.
+One solution is to use **passively collected data**, from Mobile Phone, Stallite imagery or social media.
+In this paper, the idea is to **leverages luminosity at night in satellite imagery** to **estimate the economic activity**.
 Yet, in some impoverished areas, luminosity level can me quite low and therefore has few variability.
 In addition we don't have a lot of labeled data available.
 One solution to this problem is to use Transfer Learning.

 The steps are:
-1. Using a CNN pretrained on ImageNet
+1. Using a **CNN pretrained on ImageNet**
-2. Fine tune the model to predict nighttime light intensities
+2. **Fine tune the model** to predict nighttime light intensities
-3. Train a Ridge regression to estimate cluster level expenditure or asset (using survey + images features from the model)
+3. **Train a Ridge regression** to estimate cluster level expenditure or asset (using survey + images features from the model)

 In the paper, the model is able to detect:
 - Urban areas
 - Roads
 - Agricultural areas
 This was done in an unsupervised way.
-Finally, the model can explain 37% to 55% of the variation in average household consumption.
+Finally, the model can **explain 37% to 55% of the variation in average household consumption**.

-Another interesting value of this approach is that model appear to "travel well".
+Another interesting value of this approach is that model appear to **"travel well"**.
 Indeed, model trained on one country can still give relevant information on a different country, where it would have seen no data.
 This is particularly valuable for countries with no data available.